NextGen Educational Curriculum

 Mi Mar/My Sea

-Mi Mar/My Sea piloted in Fall 2017 with a select group of Title 1 high schools, with the goal of engaging diverse groups of underserved high school students in one-day research expeditions.
-Students learned about plastic pollution through hands-on citizen science aboard a boat off the coast of Los Angeles, generously donated by cause partner Newport Whales.
-Using a 5 Gyres signature trawl, they collected samples and analyzed the findings, while learning about the history, impacts, and solutions to plastic pollution, including actions to reduce plastic pollution in their communities.
-Challenged to launch their own plastic pollution reduction projects either in the classroom or in their community, this diverse group of next generation leaders is continuing the fight for a planet free of plastic pollution.
-Thanks to Newport Whales and their amazing whale watching and marine conservation programs for making this program possible!
+The 5 Gyres program Mi Mar/My Sea piloted in Fall 2017 with the goal of engaging diverse groups of underserved high school students in one-day, citizen science research expeditions.
+Using a 5 Gyres signature trawl, students collect plastic pollution samples and analyze the findings, while learning about the history, impacts and solutions to plastic pollution.
+In 2018, 400 students from Sunburst Youth Academy, representing 100 schools throughout California, will experience the program.
+Many are inspired to reduce single-use plastic in their communities.
+This diverse group of next generation leaders is continuing the fight for a planet free of plastic pollution.

 The 5 Gyres team has covered more than 50,000 miles across the North Pacific, North Atlantic, Indian Ocean, and South Atlantic Gyres, as well as the Great Lakes, to study plastic pollution.
 Through our educational presentations, we bring the expedition experience to students and parents, teaching conservation through action and engaging school communities to think about how to protect our oceans by making smarter choices on land.
 These presentations and workshops take place in auditoriums, classrooms, and on field trips, and can be tailored to an elementary, middle, high school or college level; they are also appropriate for parent groups.
 In the greater Los Angeles area, Title 1 schools may apply to participate at no cost through our scholarship program, which is generously supported by Nordic Naturals, a 5 Gyres cause partner.